FWDekker/mommy/README.md

       * remove empty subsections for the new release~
       * ensure no line breaks are used as whitespace;
         github release notes use them as actual line breaks~
-    * update `pkg/obs/debian.changelog` if changes were made to obs's debian packaging process~
-    * update `pkg/obs/mommy.spec` if changes were made to obs's rpm packaging process~
     * update `pkg/rpkg/mommy.spec.rpkg` if changes were made to copr's rpkg packaging process~
   * update acknowledgements in `README.md`~
   * update promotional images in `.github/img/`~